spotify/dh-virtualenv/doc/usage.rst

    you need to change the behaviour of virtualenv during the packaging process.
    You can use this flag multiple times to pass in different virtualenv flags.

+.. option:: --pip-logfile <FILENAME>

+   Specific log file passed on to the pip executable.
+Use `-` (or `/dev/stdout`) to disable file logging (pip output will be sent to standard output).

+   The default behaviour is to create a random temporary log file.

 .. option:: --requirements <REQUIREMENTS FILE>

    Use a different requirements file when installing.
 Some packages